 - 6. Promote Community Efforts to Aid Crime Victims Promote within the community coordinated public and private efforts to aid crime victims.
-Coordination may include, but is not limited to, serving on state, federal, or local task forces, commissions, working groups, coalitions, and/or multidisciplinary teams.
-Coordination efforts also include developing written agreements in the form of a Memorandum of Understanding (MOU) that contribute to better and more comprehensive services to crime victims.
-Coordination efforts qualify an organization to receive VOCA victim assistance funds, but are not activities that can be supported with VOCA funds. - 7.
-Comply with Federal rules regulating Grants Subgrantees must comply with the provisions of VOCA Rule, the Program Guidelines, and the requirements of the OJP Financial Guide, current edition which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of VOCA funds received.
+Coordination may include, but is not limited to, serving on state, federal or local task forces, commissions, working groups, coalitions, and/or multidisciplinary teams.
+Coordination efforts also include developing written agreements in the form of a Memorandum of Understanding (MOU) that contribute to better and more comprehensive services to victims. - 7.
+Comply with Federal rules regulating grants Subgrantees must comply with the provisions of VOCA Rule, the Program Guidelines, and the requirements of the OJP Financial Guide current edition, which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of VOCA funds received.
 This includes: financial documentation for disbursements; daily time and attendance records specifying time devoted to allowable VOCA victim services; client files; the portion of the project supplied by other sources of revenue; job descriptions; contracts for services; and other records which facilitate an effective audit. - 8.
 Supplanting Funds made available under this application must be used to supplement and not replace (supplant) other federal, state, and/or local funds expended to provide services and activities that promote the purposes of any of the programs in this announcement. - 9.
-Maintain Civil Rights Information Maintain statutorily required civil rights statistics on victims served by race, national origin, sex, age, and disability, by contract period.
+Maintain Civil Rights Information Maintain statutorily required civil rights statistics on victims served by race, national origin, sex, age, and disability by contract period.
 Permit reasonable access to its books, documents, papers, and records to determine whether the Subgrantee is complying with applicable civil rights laws.
-This requirement is waived when providing a service, such as telephone counseling, where soliciting the information may be inappropriate of offensive to the crime victim. - 10.
+This requirement is waived when providing a service, such as telephone counseling, where soliciting the information may be inappropriate or offensive to the victim. - 10.
 Services to victims of federal crimes Subgrantees must provide services to victims of federal crimes on the same basis as victims of state or local crimes. - 11.
 No charge to victims for VOCA-funded services Subgrantees must provide services to crime victims at no charge through the VOCA-funded project.